anoopraju31/100xdevs_cohort/week 10/week-10.1/ReadMe.md

 - This has also few upsides like -
     - can move data very fast
     - can change schema very easily

+### Why SQL?
+- SQL databases have a strict schema.
+- They require us to -
+    - Define our schema
+    - Put in data that follows that schema
+    - Update the schema as our app changes and perform migrations.
+- There are 4 parts when using an SQL database -
+    - Running the database.
+    - Using a library that let’s you connect and put data in it.
+    - Creating a table and defining it’s schema.
+    - Run queries on the database to interact with the data (Insert/Update/Delete).